 By Beverly Adam (author of Two Lovers: the love story of Carole Lombard and Russ Columbo).

-“Carole was crazy about him,” Bing Crosby said during a televised interview on the Joe Franklin Show, and he wasn’t referring to Clark Gable.
-He was talking about the greatest love in Carole Lombard’s life, Russ Columbo, with whom Bing had been both friend and rival during the early 1930’s.
+“Carole was crazy about him,” Bing Crosby said during a televised interview on the Joe Franklin Show, and he was not referring to Clark Gable.
+He was talking about the greatest love in Carole Lombard’s life, Russ Columbo, with whom Bing had been both friend and rival during the early 1930s.